elevated-vector/eva-home/README.md

 - [ ] **Component System** for easier maintenance
 - [ ] **Automated Testing** with Playwright
 - [ ] **CI/CD Enhancements** with deployment previews

-(Please customize this roadmap to your project's specific plans)

 ---